jtomori/houdini2vr/README.md

 You can read about supported browsers and HMDs [here](https://webvr.rocks/).

-If your renderer is missing, then let me know, it can be easily added.
+If your renderer is missing then let me know, it can be easily added.

 <br>